-The SENSITIVITY knob is numbered from MIN to 10 and then has an orange area called the Max Boost Zone.
+The SENSITIVITY knob is numbered from 1 to 10 with an orange area called the Max Boost Zone.
 For normal hunting, anywhere in the numbered zone will work very well.
 However, the Max Boost will allow you to increase the power to the operational amplifiers to the point of overload.
 This may cause your detector to become unstable and force you to turn the SENSITIVITY knob to a lower setting.
 An overload situation will not hurt your detector, but it will maximize the gain that is used by your detector.
 This can, in certain conditions such as low mineralization in the soil, cause your detector to penetrate deeper into the ground and become more sensitive to small targets.

-Take some time to try waving targets in front of the coil with different sensitivity settings.
+Take some time to wave targets in front of the coil with different sensitivity settings.
+If you are indoors, you may find that you are unable to turn the SENSITIVITY knob as high as you would if you were outdoors.
 Notice that the higher the sensitivity setting, the farther away from the coil that a target can be and still respond with an audio signal.

-Perform Air Test in DISC Mode
+Perform Air Test in Disc Mode

-As discussed before, the Discriminate Mode is used to filter unwanted targets from good targets.
+As discussed before, the discriminate mode is used to filter unwanted targets from good targets.
 The principle behind this is pretty simple.
 The detector sends out a signal and then receives it back creating a small electronic field.
 As metal passes through the field that the detector generates, it causes a change in the received signal.
 The amount of change that each type of metal causes is fairly constant; therefore, we can tune our detectors to miss targets that we don't want to find.
-The change is based on the type of conductivity that each target has.
-The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pull tabs, screw tabs, pennies and silver coins starting with dimes and working up to silver dollars.
-This is very easy to visualize using the bar graph.
+The change is based on the amount of conductivity of each target type.
+The general list of conductive targets is as follows: iron, foil, nickels, gold jewelry, pulltabs, screw tabs, pennies, and silver coins starting with dimes and working up to silver dollars.
 This list is meant to be a guide only.
-There is a point that some pull tabs, nickels and gold jewelry overlap.
+There is a point that some pulltabs, nickels, and gold jewelry overlap.
 Also, the depth of the target and its orientation in the ground can change the received signal.
 A coin that is flat to the coil will produce a better signal than a coin that is on edge.
-Take some time to try different combinations of depths and orientation of your targets and find out how your detector responds.
+Take some time to try different combinations of depths and orientations of your targets to find out how your detector responds.

 We are now ready to discriminate targets from each other.
-We will start with the DISCRIMINATE LEVEL at MIN.
-Please notice that the DISCRIMINATE LEVEL knob has words that correspond to the items that are discriminated out.
-While performing the Air Test, notice that your Cortés will continue to display target data for items that do not respond with an audio signal.

-All of your targets except the small iron should respond with a good audio signal at the MIN setting.
-Next, we will turn the DISCRIMINATE LEVEL up to the 5¢ setting.
-This level is high enough to knock out the nickel.
-At this time the iron target and the nickel should give no response, while most of the pull tabs, the zinc penny, and the quarter will give a solid response.
-The iron washer may fall out at some point or may give a choppy signal all the way up to MAX.

-But reading the display should give you the indication that it is odd-shaped iron.
-Next, turn the DISCRIMINATE LEVEL knob just past the PULL TAB marking.
-At this time most or all of the pull tabs should not give any audio signal.
+We will start with the DISC LEVEL at ALL METAL.
+Please notice that the DISC LEVEL knob has words that correspond to the items that are discriminated out.
+All of your targets will respond with a good audio signal at the ALL METAL setting.
+Next, we will turn the DISC LEVEL up to the 5¢ setting.
+This level is typically high enough to knock out the nickel.
+At this time, the iron target and the nickel should give no response, while most of the pulltabs, the zinc penny, and the quarter will give a solid response.
+Next, turn the DISC LEVEL knob just past the TAB marking.
+At this time, most or all of the pulltabs should not give any audio signal.
 The zinc penny and the quarter should give a strong signal.
-Now roll the DISCRIMINATE LEVEL all the way to MAX.
+Now, roll the DISC LEVEL all the way to SCAP.
 Notice that the penny has stopped responding and only the quarter is still responding.
 The discrimination will not go high enough to lose most of the silver coins.
+When you are done with your air test, turn the DISC LEVEL knob position.